jmarcellusc/Google-Earth-Engine/README.md

 ## Applications
-While I have many projects with Google Earth Engine, I don't have any applications build.
-Here I started to produce several applications for my workflow.
-The first 2 applications are very novice in methodology and programming.
-The application in in 'Update" category is a more advance application and will be used as a guide for other projects to convert in.
+To streamline my workflow, I've begun creating a suite of applications.
+The initial two applications were relatively basic in terms of methodology and programming.
+However, the application currently in the "Update" category represents a more advanced approach and will serve as a template for converting other projects into applications

 ### Projected
 -  Continue Updating **Aerosols Examiner** Tool (as this becomes a template for other plan sensing systems)